Esri/interactive-legend/README.md

 2. Highlight: Features that fall within the criteria of the selected legend elements will be highlighted on the feature layer view.
 3. Mute: A muted shade and/or muted opacity will be applied to features that do not fall within the criteria of the selected legend items.

        a.
-Both the muted shade and muted opacity will be configurable.
+Both the muted shade and muted opacity are configurable.
 4. Select from a set of map tools which include: Home, Search, Basemap Toggle, Layer List, and Screenshot

 ## Instructions